cssnr/mirror-repository-action/README.md

    - The `repo` is automatically set to the GitHub Repository Name.
 This should only be set to rename repo.
    - For Codeberg, use the `host` below and set the `username` to your Codeberg username.

+The below yaml is available in this file: [.github/workflows/mirror.yaml](mirror.yaml)

 ```yaml
 name: 'Mirror'